jeevangupta/Python-Functions-Tutorial/README.md

   1. Clone this repository
   2. Explore the content: This repository may contain code examples, explanations, or exercises to solidify your understanding.
-  3. Practice: Feel free to experiment and create your own Python programs utilizing Decorators!
+  3. Practice: Feel free to experiment and create your own Python programs utilizing python functions!

 ## Contributing